ETS-ReactNative1/react-wisteria/README.md

 export default connect(useStateToProps)(Controls);
 ```

 **Please note:** Multiple `setContext` calls will be batched based on React.setState batching whilst having only one render phase.
-Also, `setContext` is using Ramda functions under the hood which means that you can update nested paths and arrays easily.
+Also, `setContext` is using [golden-path](https://github.com/Attrash-Islam/golden-path) syntax under the hood which means that you can update nested paths and arrays easily.

 ```js
     // create complex path that do not exist.